AryaMoghaddam/Netflix-Clone/README.md

 -->

 ## 9. Deploy to production
-Now that you've hooked everything up, time to deplpoy to production.
+ Time to deplpoy to production.

   * Run
   ```